Santoshrawal1125/SOW/README.md

 - `/frontend` — Vite + React (vanilla JavaScript) + plain CSS
 - `/backend` — Django (Python) + PostgreSQL

-This README documents the exact versions used, how to run locally, build for production, and basic deployment instructions for a Linux VM (Ubuntu).
-It also contains sample `.env` files, DB setup instructions, and CI hints.
+This README documents the exact versions used, how to run locally.
+It also contains sample `.env` files.

 ---